astrivant/polyad/docs/proposals/decision-gates.md

 Reuse [key groups and request lanes](../operations/api-keys.md), with additional decision scopes and source bindings, or verified workload identity.
 Direct activation and composition access must also be restricted for targets intended to be reachable only through decisions.
-A convenience routing predicate is not an authorization boundary unless every alternative mutation path enforces that policy.
+Every mutation path reaching those targets must enforce the same authorization policy.

 ## Composing decisions into a program